 - Professional links - placement schemes, annual law fair, visits to leading firms

 - Employability - Birmingham is one of the top universities in the UK for graduate employment

 - Student satisfaction - 100% of our students said they are satisfied with the content of our course in the 2016 National Student Survey.

 Please note: The modules listed on the website for this programme are regularly reviewed to ensure they are up-to-date and informed by the latest research and teaching methods.
 Unless indicated otherwise, the modules listed for this programme are for students starting in 2017.
 We aim to publish any changes to compulsory modules and programme structure for 2018 entry by 1 September 2017 and recommend you refer back to this page shortly after that date for any changes.
 On rare occasions, we may need to make unexpected changes to compulsory modules after that date; in this event we will contact offer holders as soon as possible to inform or consult them as appropriate.

 In the third year you follow an approved course of study at a French or French-Canadian university.
 You will acquire a thorough grounding in the law of France or Quebec and broaden your education by comparing the English legal system with that of your host country as well as by studying alongside ‘home’ students.
 We currently offer places at the following universities:

 - Université Laval, Québec City, Canada.

-Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg and a Licence en Droit from the University of Orléans.
+Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg.

 In your final year back in Birmingham, you will study French Language and will have an option to take a module from the Department of Modern Languages or the Law dissertation.
 You will also choose 80 credits of options in the Law School, and 20 credits of optional modules in the Department of French Studies.